gg-ed/gg-ed.github.io/pages/research.md

 #### Risk-based Optimization

+<b>Adaptive Distribution Decision Rule in Resource Allocation Problems.</b> This work examines the problem of performing an adaptive matching between demand to supply resource availability under the context of demand uncertainty and dynamic resource re-allocation.
+Such circumstances are common in ride-sharing networks and patient management.
+We build a general optimization model for such problems and illustrate it on a maintenance work allocation setting.
+It is joint work with Yun Fong LIM from the Singapore Management University, and his student Peng WANG.
+It will be presented at the INFORMS Annual Meeting 2019 in Seattle, but we are in the process of making an online manuscript available.

 <b>Optimization of Fork-join Queues under the Pipeline Queues Paradigm.</b> The initial P-Queues framework introduced by Chaithanya and I in the first paper above, does not trivially extend to fork-join systems; this paper seeks to do just that.
 This is joint work with Chaithanya BANDI and Minglong ZHOU.

-It will be presented at INFORMS Annual Meeting 2019, but we are in the process of making an online manuscript available.
+<b>Inventory Decisions for Subscription-based Fashion Rental.</b> This project is a collaboration with a firm running a subscription-based rental opertaions.
+This is joint work with Qinshen TANG and Yangge XIAO.

-<b>Water Management and Dispatch from a Robust Perspective.</b> The control of water around a water network in the city needs to be optimized, in order to minimize overflow and meet uncertain demand.
+<b>Water Management and Dispatch from a Robust Perspective.</b> The control of water around a water network in the city needs to be optimized, in order to minimize flooding and meet uncertain demand.
 This project was completed during my stint at the Government Technology Agency in Singapore.
 It is joint work with my ex-colleagues, Chii Yeh CHIN and Kai Wei TAN, and Ashley NG from the Public Utilities Board.
 We are in discussion if we are allowed to put a paper on the public domain.

-<b>Risk-based Model for Joint Capacity and Allocation.</b> This project aims to build a general optimization model for dynamic capacity planning and allocation within systems where demand needs to be met.
-It is joint work with Yun Fong LIM from the Singapore Management University, and his student Peng WANG.

 #### Other Projects

-<b>Inventory Decisions for Subscription-based Fashion Rental.</b> This project is a collaboration with a firm running a subscription-based rental opertaions.
-This is joint work with Zhenyu HU, Qinshen TANG and Ge YANG.

 <b>Jurong Port - Workforce Planning and Scheduling.</b> This project is a collaboration with Jurong Port.